dotnet/docs-aspire/docs/messaging/azure-service-bus-component.md

 ## Example usage

-In the _Program.cs_ file of your project, call the <xref:Microsoft.Extensions.Hosting.AspireServiceBusExtensions.AddAzureServiceBus%2A> extension to register a `ServiceBusClient` for use via the dependency injection container.
+In the _Program.cs_ file of your component-consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireServiceBusExtensions.AddAzureServiceBus%2A> extension to register a `ServiceBusClient` for use via the dependency injection container.

 ```csharp
 builder.AddAzureServiceBus("messaging");